metaplex-foundation/developer-hub/src/pages/core/deserialization.md

 let collection_v1 = BaseCollectionV1::from_bytes(&data.as_ref())?;

-println!("collection_V1: {:?}", asset_v1);
+println!("collection_V1: {:?}", collection_v1);
 ```

 {% /dialect %}

 {% /dialect-switcher %}

-### Deserializing Plugins
+## Deserializing Plugins

+As said before,
+- Using **Javascript** we can deserialize the whole asset into a single variable, in this section we're going to see how we can access the specific data associated with the plugins.
-Even if the plugin data is saved directly on the Asset account, because of the size of it we should deserialize and save just the singular plugin data
+- Using **Rust** we need to deserialize specific plugin data to avoid stack violation because of the size of the account.

 {% dialect-switcher title="Deserialize Plugins" %}
 {% dialect title="JavaScript" id="js" %}